Cammey Cole Manning

 CS-326 - Networking and Operating Systems

 In the ever shifting and related fields of operating systems and networking, this course teaches the fundamental aspects of computing systems including security, memory management, job scheduling, synchronization, client-server programming and distributed programming.
 There will also be significant hands-on application of principles in the lab.
-Prerequisites: CS-203, CS-212.
+Prerequisites: CS-212.

 CS-355 - Computer Graphics and Modeling